microsoft/nn-Meter/docs/builder/prepare_backend.md

 ## Prepare Customized Backend Class

-nn-Meter provide API for users to customize their own backend.
-Here we describe the implementation of `BaseBackend` first.
-We define the base of all backend in `nn_meter.builder.backend.BaseBackend`.
-There are following methods in this base class:
+nn-Meter provides API for users to customize their own backend.
+Here we firstly describe the implementation of `BaseBackend`.
+We define the base of all backend in `nn_meter.builder.backend.BaseBackend` as follows:

-- `runner_class`: should be a subclass inherit form `nn_meter.builder.backend.BaseRunner` to specify the running command of the backend.
+- `runner_class`: a subclass inherit form `nn_meter.builder.backend.BaseRunner` to specify the running command of the backend.
 A runner contains commands to push the model to mobile device, run the model on the mobile device, get stdout from the mobile device, and related operations.
 In the implementation of a runner, an interface of ``Runner.run()`` is required.
 Users need to modify this **at the most time**.

-    - `run`: Main steps of ``Runner.run()`` includes 1) push the model file to edge devices, 2) run models in required times and get back running results.
+    - `run`: Main steps of ``Runner.run()`` includes 1) push the model file to edge devices, 2) profile models in required times and get back running results.
 Return the running results on edge device.

-- `parser_class`: should be a subclass inherit form `nn_meter.builder.backend.BaseParser` to parse the profiled results.
+- `parser_class`: a subclass inherit form `nn_meter.builder.backend.BaseParser` to parse the profiled results.
 A parser parses the stdout from runner and get required metrics.
 In the implementation of a parser, interface of `Parser.parse()` and property of `Parser.results()` are required.
-Considering there will always be different for new backend, users need to modify this **all the time**.
+Users are required to modify this **all the time**.

     - `parse`: a string parser to parse profiled results value from the standard output of devices runner.
 This method should return the instance class itself.